opheliagame/algoraveindia.github.io/_posts/2021-05-12-3rd-anniversary-party.markdown

 [sandcobainer](https://www.instagram.com/sandcobainer.wav is going to show us how to stretch Foxdot patterns with machine learning algorithms that mutate and flutter with soothing chord changes

-[Seasidedrum](https://www.instagram.com/meerasundr) will make her live coding debut from Chennai
+[Seasidedrum](https://www.instagram.com/ophelia.game/) will give us a visuals set with her shader magic

 [Pratyush](https://www.instagram.com/prtyshrmn)'s is going to bring us beats and bloops from the modular magic of VCV rack